-Looking for souvenir ideas?
+Looking for travel souvenir ideas?
 These 10 classic keepsakes will ensure your holiday lives long in the memory…

 Everyone loves a holiday.
 But if there’s one thing that’s not particularly enjoyable about jetting off on a trip abroad, it’s coming back to face the post-holiday blues.
 You know, that feeling when you return to the day-to-day grind and all you can think about is how much you miss the mountains, the beach, or sipping coffee in that sophisticated city square.